 Working in real estate

-Auctioneers, land agents, sales representatives and land valuers must follow legal procedures when conducting business in real estate.
+Auctioneers, land agents, sales representatives and land valuers have legal obligations and must follow certain procedures when conducting business in real estate.

 Land agents and sale representatives